payal-daki/cloud-cost-optimization/README.md

 ## Conclusion 🎉
 By following these steps, you can efficiently manage cloud costs by identifying and deleting stale resources using AWS Lambda, SNS, and CloudWatch.
 This automated approach ensures you only pay for the resources you actively use.

----

-Feel free to further customize this README to fit your project's specifics!